 Data encryption is performed as part of backup, backup copy or archiving to tape processes.
 Encryption works at the source side, before data is transported to the target.
-As a result, encryption keys are not passed to the target side, which helps avoid data interception.
+Encryption keys are not passed to the target side, unless you run a backup copy job over WAN accelerators or perform health check for the encrypted backup files.

 The procedure below describes the encryption process for backup, backup copy jobs and VeeamZIP tasks.
 For more information about encrypting data on tapes, see Tape Encryption.